 The 83% rule means that a classic ski pole (where the strap is fixed to the handle) should measure up to a point somewhere between your armpit and the top of your shoulder.
 In my case, the top of the ski pole handle (140cm) nearly reaches the top of my shoulder.
 And, the location of where the strap is fixed to the pole is a couple centimeters below that.

-Instead, those poles should be landing behind your feet so that you can push off with them.
+Instead, those poles should be landing at your feet or just behind them so that you can push off with them.
 And if you’re using the ski poles to stop yourself (by sticking them in the snow in front of you), do yourself a huge favor and learn how to properly stop yourself through the use of the edges of your skis.
-Otherwise, you run the risk of impaling yourself on your ski pole(s).
+Otherwise, you run the risk of impaling yourself on your ski pole(s)!

 On the other hand, classic ski poles that are taller than your shoulders will be a nuisance to deal with when diagonal striding.
 This is because they’d be too long for your arm swing.
 Therefore, they’d yield too shallow of an angle (of ski pole) for you to effectively set the tip into the snow.